knit_graphs.Knit_Graph module

 Returns:

-Dictionary mapping terminal loops to the wale groups they terminate.
+The set of wale-groups that lead to the terminal loops of this graph.
 Each wale group represents a collection of wales that end at the same terminal loop.

 Return type: